Public Fund Survey

 Approximately one-quarter of employees of state and local government do not participate in Social Security, including approximately 40 percent of all public school teachers and a majority to substantially all state and local government workers in seven states: Alaska, Colorado, Louisiana, Maine, Massachusetts, Nevada, and Ohio.

 Nearly every state has made changes to its pension plan(s) design or financing arrangement, or both, since 2009; the most common change has been an increase in required employee contribution rates.
-This trend is reflected in Figures J and K. Following a lengthy period at 5.0 percent, Figure J shows the median employee contribution rate for employees participating in Social Security holding at 6.10 percent.
-Median contribution rates for non-Social Security-participating employees remained steady at 9.0 percent, the median rate since FY 20, following many years at 8.0 percent.
+This trend is reflected in Figures J and K. Following a lengthy period at 5.0 percent, Figure J shows the median employee contribution rate for employees participating in Social Security holding consistently since FY 22 at around 6.25 percent.
+Median contribution rates for non-Social Security-participating employees remained steady in FY 24 at 9.0 percent, the median rate since FY 20, following many years at 8.0 percent.

 Figure J Figure K